Dr Paul Reilly

 Fellow, Higher Education Academy 2012

 Prior to my appointment at Leicester I was a part-time lecturer in Politics (teaching only) at the University of Glasgow, delivering a number of modules on the MSc Political Communication and contributing towards the Media, Conflict and Change undergraduate module.
 I joined the Department of Media and Communication in November 2009 and have held a variety of positions including Postgraduate Admissions Tutor on the MA Mass Communications, MA Dissertation Tutor and BSc Dissertation Tutor.
 I was also Programme Director for the BSc Communications, Media and Society and BA Media and Sociology in 2012-13.
-I currently co-organise the IDeoGRAMS research group with Dr Anna Claydon.
+I co-convened the Ideograms research group with Dr Anna Claydon between 2011 and 2013.